bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

    </center>

-This post is going to talk about a widely used method to find either the maximum likelihood (MLE) or maximum a posteriori (MAP) estimate of parameters in latent variable models.
-It's a very widely used algorithm with perhaps the most famous variant being the one used in the k-means algorithm.
+This post is going to talk about a widely used method to find the maximum likelihood (MLE) or maximum a posteriori (MAP) estimate of parameters in latent variable models called the Expectation-Maximization algorithm.
+You have probably heard about the most famous variant of this algorithm called the k-means algorithm for clustering.
-Even though it's so ubiquitous, whenever I've tried to understand *why* this algorithm works, using a variety of sources from the web such as lecture notes or papers, I never quite got the intuition right.
-Now a bit wiser, I'm going to *attempt* to explain the algorithm hopefully with a bit more clarity by going back to the basics starting with latent variable models and the likelihood function, then moving on showing the math relating to a simple Gaussian mixture model [1]_.
+Even though it's so ubiquitous, whenever I've tried to understand *why* this algorithm works, I never quite got the intuition right.
+Now that I've taken the time to work through the math, I'm going to *attempt* to explain the algorithm hopefully with a bit more clarity.
+We'll start by going back to the basics with latent variable models and the likelihood functions, then moving on to showing the math with a simple Gaussian mixture model [1]_.

 ..
 TEASER_END